-Here are some examples of other other scams: "IFC Global Development Funding Program Email Scam", "TOYOTA LOTTERY ORGANIZATION" and "Google Winner".
-In most cases scammers send such emails with a purpose to extract various personal information that they could misuse to generate revenue.
-Quite often recipients who fall for such scams experience become victims of identity theft, experience problems related to privacy, browsing safety, suffer monetary loss, and so on.
-It is common that cyber criminals use spam campaigns/emails to spread malicious programs as well.
-They send emails that contain some malicious attachment or website link that is designed to download a malicious file and hope that someone will open it.
-Some examples of malware that was or is still being proliferated via email are LokiBot, TrickBot, Emotet, AZORult and Adwind.
+Some examples of other other scams include "IFC Global Development Funding Program Email Scam", "TOYOTA LOTTERY ORGANIZATION" and "Google Winner".
+In most cases, scammers send these emails to extort various personal information that they can misuse to generate revenue.
+Recipients who fall for such scams often become victims of identity theft, experience problems relating to privacy, browsing safety, suffer monetary loss, and so on.
+Cyber criminals also use spam campaigns/emails to proliferate malicious programs.
+They send emails that contain a malicious attachment or a website link that downloads a malicious file - they hope that someone will open the file, which then infects the system.
+Some examples of malware proliferated via email include LokiBot, TrickBot, Emotet, AZORult and Adwind.

 How do spam campaigns infect computers?

-Text presented in the "AOL Winner Email Scam" email letter:
+Text presented in the "AOL Winner Email Scam" email message:

 Attention: AOL Winner,